Hilton, Cambridgeshire: Population

 All population census figures from the report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

-In 2011, the parish covered an area of 1322 acre and so the population density of Hilton in 2011 was 509.3 persons per square mile (196.6 per square kilometre).
+In 2011 the parish covered an area of 1322 acre and so the population density of Hilton in 2011 was 509.3 persons per square mile (196.6 per square kilometre).

 Landmarks

-With an entrance from the main village street, Hilton Hall is an English country house dating from the early 17th century, but much altered.
+With an entrance from the main village street, Hilton Hall is an English country house dating from the early 17th century but much altered.

 On the village green is a turf maze (or labyrinth) some 55 ft (16.5 m) in diameter, one of only eight remaining in England.
 A stone pillar at its centre records that the maze was cut by William Sparrow (1641-1729) in 1660.
 The Latin inscriptions, above and below a coat of arms (presumably Sparrow's), reads:

 "Sic transit gloria mundi" ("Thus the glory of the world passes away") "Gvlielmvs Sparrow, Gen., natvs ano.
 1641.
-Aetatis svi 88 qvamdo obiit, hos gyros fornavit anno 1660" ("William Sparrow, Gentleman, born in the year 1641.
+Aetatis svi 88 quando obiit, hos gyros fornavit anno 1660" ("William Sparrow, Gentleman, born in the year 1641.
 Aged 88 when he died, he formed these circles in the year 1660").

 The English inscription reads "William Sparrow departed this life the 25th August, Anno Domini 1729, aged 88 years".